 Or, if you already have a group of sessions in a tabbed SecureCRT window, you can drag the tabs you don't want to broadcast commands to into a separate window.

-Another way to exclude sessions from receiving commands broadcast from the chat window is to lock them.
-Chat is not sent to locked sessions, which makes it possible to send chat text to a subset of the tabbed sessions.
+Another way to exclude sessions from receiving commands broadcast from the Command window is to lock them.
+Commands are not sent to locked sessions, which makes it possible to send commands to a subset of the tabbed sessions.
 Sessions can be locked from the File menu or the tab menu.

-To open the chat window, select Chat window on the View menu.
-Once all your sessions are started as tabs, right-click in the chat window and choose Send Chat to All Sessions.
-With this option enabled, each command entered into the chat window is sent to every tab in the SecureCRT window.
+To open the Command window, select Command window on the View menu.
+Once all your sessions are started as tabs, right-click in the Command window and choose Send Commands to All Sessions.
+With this option enabled, each command entered into the Command window is sent to every tab in the SecureCRT window.

 When you are done broadcasting commands, you may want to restore your session tabs or windows to their previous state.
 You can drag tabs between windows to do this.
 When the last tab is dragged into the target window, the second window disappears.